-I have some kitchen details to share today along with some beautiful flowers.
+I have some gorgeous kitchen details to share today along with some beautiful flowers.

 I cannot wait to reveal a big before, during and after of my kitchen.
 For now, here are a few close-up details of what I love most about my kitchen and some sources.

-This apron-front sink is the same one I bought for my previous kitchen so I knew I couldn’t do without it.
+This white apron-front sink is the same one I bought for my previous kitchen so I knew I couldn’t do without it.
+I love the farmhouse style.

 It’s the Kohler Whitehaven self-trimming 30″ sink.
 They have much bigger ones but I found 30″ wide plenty big!